 NINO REGION SEA SURFACE TEMPERATURE ANOMALIES

-The sea surface temperatures of the equatorial Pacific are elevated.
-The following are the weekly sea surface temperature anomalies for the 4 most-often-used NINO regions for the week of May 21st.
+The sea surface temperatures of the equatorial Pacific continue be above the threshold of El Niño condition, though two regions (NINO4 and NINO1+2) show recent drops in surface temperatures.
+The following are the weekly sea surface temperature anomalies for the 4 most-often-used NINO regions for the week of June 25th.
 From west to east:

 GENERAL NOTES – BOILERPLATE

-The May 2014 Reynolds OI.v2 Sea Surface Temperature (SST) data through the NOAA NOMADS website won’t be official until Monday, June 8,, 2014.
+The June 2014 Reynolds OI.v2 Sea Surface Temperature (SST) data through the NOAA NOMADS website won’t be official until Monday, July 7,, 2014.
 Refer to the schedule on the NOAA Optimum Interpolation Sea Surface Temperature Analysis Frequently Asked Questions webpage.
-The following are the preliminary Global and NINO3.4 SST anomalies for May 2014 that the NOMADS website prepares based on incomplete data for the month.
-I’ve also included the weekly data through the week centered on May 21, 2014, but I’ve shortened the span of the weekly data.
-As noted in the recent mid-May 2013 update, I’ve started using 2001 for the start of the graphs of the weekly data so that the variations can be seen AND so that you can see how “flat” global sea surface temperature anomalies have been since then.
+The following are the preliminary Global and NINO3.4 SST anomalies for June 2014 that the NOMADS website prepares based on incomplete data for the month.
+I’ve also included the weekly data through the week centered on June 25, 2014, but I’ve shortened the span of the weekly data.
+As noted in the recent mid-June 2013 update, I’ve started using 2001 for the start of the graphs of the weekly data so that the variations can be seen AND so that you can see how “flat” global sea surface temperature anomalies have been since then.
 The base years for anomalies are 1971-2000, which are the standard base years from the NOAA NOMADS website for this dataset.